shidemuri/tefoco-v3/README.md

-## Tefoco V3
+# Tefoco V3

-it uses nodejs v12 and it only uses discord v11.6.4 and idk the opus but it doesnt matter anyway
+it uses nodejs v12 and it only uses discord v11.6.4 and idk the opus but it doesnt matter anyway, the rest is just useless stuff i left over

-# Command list:
+## Command list:

 $yeet (optional name for the things)- makes a lot of text channels and vcs, and roles, changes the server's name and pings everyone on the new channels